Board of Directors

 Joel Cope

-Joel was elected to the MIC Board in 2005; and has previously served as Board Chair and President.
+Joel was elected to the MIC Board in 2005; and is currently MIC’s President.
+He has previously served as MIC’s Board Chair.
 An attorney who lives in the Cooper Lake Road area, he has also held offices in his HOA.
 Joel currently serves on the Cobb County Neighborhood Safety Commission, a citizens’ panel that acts as a liaison between the public safety community and the citizenry.
 Joel has served on the Cobb County Transportation Advisory Board, the Austell Road LCI Committee, the Comprehensive Plan Steering Committee, and the Austell Road Corridor Access Committees.
 Joel was recently appointed to the South Cobb Redevelopment Authority.

 Becca Ford